algebrato/LinearAlgebraCPU-GPU/README.md

 # LinearAlgebraCPU-GPU
-Spped comparison between GPU (coding in CUDA) and CPU with using some inflated linear alorithms
+Speed comparison between GPU (coding in CUDA) and CPU with using some inflated linear alorithms